Definition of underpinning in English:

 - Because of the way the original plotland homes were built, with shallow, often uneven, foundations, the only way to save the building is through extensive underpinning.

-2A set of ideas, motives, or devices which justify or form the basis for something: the theoretical underpinning for free-market economics
+1.1A set of ideas, motives, or devices that justify or form the basis for something: the theoretical underpinning for free-market economics

 More example sentences